From borrowing books to downloading newspapers, ebooks and magazines, libraries offer a great free alternative to buying things you’ll only read once.

 4. Borrow DVDs, games and CDs

-With faster broadband it’s pretty easy to stream your music and films via the internet.
+With faster broadband, it’s pretty easy to stream your music and films via the internet.
 But if you want to have a physical DVD then lots of libraries still rent them out, including new releases.
 This can be a pretty cheap way of watching box sets as you’re often charged per box, not per disc.

 Less libraries offer CDs now, and any games are probably for older consoles.
 You’ll also be charged for these.
 But it’s certainly worth a look.

-Get the best of Andy’s money saving content every Thursday, straight to your inbox
+Get the best of our money saving content every Thursday, straight to your inbox

-+ Get a £17 Quidco bonus (new members only).
++ Get a £22 Quidco bonus (new members only).
 More details

 5. Buy old books & DVDs

 I last went to one earlier this year and some of the stock had dated – travel guidebooks for example, but there was plenty to choose from.
-I came home with the Alan Partridge biography for 50p, and Becky picked up a couple of cookbooks at £1 each.
+I came home with the Alan Partridge biography for 50p, and a couple of cookbooks at £1 each.
 All were in really good nick.

 6. Attend free or cheap classes